It takes it takes a constitution of steel to watch what's going on in the drive-by media today and not blow up and not explode.

 She could well be president in not eight years, but four.

-We have honest newsmen like Brett Bear.
+We have honest newsmen like Brett Baer.

 We have genius commentators like Rush.

-The left cannot out argue these mind warriors, so they try to ridicule disdain and isolate them.
+The left cannot out-argue these mind warriors, so they try to ridicule, disdain, and isolate them to make us feel shamed that we admire and respect them.

 And they tell us they're finished, that they're washed up.

-Why just look, it must be true.
+Why, just look, it must be true.

 It's right there in the newspapers and on TV.